learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 Behavior:

 Produces a new array of values by mapping each value in `collection` through a transformation function, `callback`.
-Returns the new array for chaining without modifying the original.
+Returns the new array without modifying the original.

 Example function calls: